strupo/usernames/README.md

-a-znumber_descend.txt contains usernames such as:
+a-znumber_descend.csv contains usernames such as:

 	a99999, b99999, c99999, etc...
 	a99998, b99998, c99998, etc...